rinesahamitii/MATLAB-Robotics-Projects/Autonomous-Mobile-Robot-AStar/README.md

-# 3D Mobile Robot Navigation using A* Path Planning in MATLAB
+# Autonomous Mobile Robot Navigation using A* Path Planning in MATLAB

 ## Overview